moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 ## General Info
 ### Authentication

 You can integrate Kladana using the Kladana JSON API.
-To do this, you first need to log in to Kladan.
+To do this, you first need to log in to Kladana.
 Kladana supports authentication using the Basic Auth protocol and an access token.

 - When authenticating using the Basic Auth protocol along with a request, the `Authorization` header is passed with the value of the `login:password` pair encoded in the RFC2045-MIME variant of the Base64 standard.